 - Step One: Cut up chicken and season with the Creole Seasoning

-- Step Two: Heat oil over medium heat in a heavy cast iron pot (or Dutch oven, large pot) and sear chicken on both sides.
+- Step Two: Heat oil over medium heat in a heavy cast iron pot (or large Dutch oven, large pot) and sear chicken on both sides.

 - Step Three: Remove Chicken and set aside...Add remaining oil and flour and cook until dark chocolate in color.
 See my post about making a roux.